 The annual national park pass costs $80 and provides access to all 63 national parks in the US.
 Additionally, it grants admission to over 2000 federal recreation sites!
 Discounted passes are offered to some groups, including seniors, military personnel, and 4th graders.
 Check the NPS website for up-to-date information and to purchase your pass.

-You are undoubtedly going to want to capture photos of the Grand Canyon, so don’t forget your camera!
+You are undoubtedly going to want to capture photos from your road trip, so don’t forget your camera!
 We use the Sony a7riii and have loved it ever since the first photo we took with it.
 However, for beginners, you may wish to consider an entry level DSLR.
 This will allow you to start learning manual settings and decide whether photography is something you enjoy enough to invest in.

 Particularly during the summer months, sun protection is essential.
 Bring a sunhat, sunglasses, and sunscreen as a minimum.
 We use Stream 2 Sea sunscreen as it’s eco-friendly and most of their bottles are made from sugarcane resin rather than plastic.